thisismactan/Canada-2019/README.md

 # Canada-2019
-## Last updated: 13 Apr 2019
+## Last updated: 14 Apr 2019
 This is the repository for the Election StatSheet 2019 Canadian election forecast.
 Hooray!

-Current status: writing the simulator.
+Current status: prettifying the RShiny app.

 ### Notes to self ###
 - Final model must predict all parties' share of the vote simultaneously allowing for correlations between parties